- Australian pull ups are also called inverted rows, bodyweight rows and Australian rows.

-So, given the accessibility of the Australian pull-up, you will be able to give it a comprehensive workout effortlessly.
+So, given the accessibility of the Australian pull-ups, you will be able to give it a comprehensive workout effortlessly.

-Due to an increase of computer use, many people have muscle imbalances.
+Due to an increase in computer use, many people have muscle imbalances.
 Specifically, weaker back muscles can cause rounded shoulders and poor posture.

 Australian pull ups are a great way to start improving your back strength and overall posture.

 Plyometrics refers to these types of exercises that are explosive and rapidly-paced in nature.
 Because of the various ways they can be executed, Australian pull-ups can be done as a plyometric variation.